 Given the current trends and challenges, especially illegal quarrying, in the minerals sector of Trinidad and Tobago, it is imperative that legislative amendments be made which will allow the proper functioning of the Minerals Act and its Regulations.
-Such amendments when coupled with the administrative changes proposed will allow the thirteen objectives identified in this Green Paper on Minerals Policy to be achieved, for the proper management and regulation of the sector, to ensure the sustainable development of the nation while ensuring that the State receives its revenue due from the exploitation of its diminishing resource.
+Such amendments when coupled with the administrative changes proposed will allow the twelve objectives identified in this National Minerals Policy to be achieved, for the proper management and regulation of the sector, to ensure the sustainable development of the nation while ensuring that the State receives its revenue due from the exploitation of its diminishing resource.

-APPENDIX A - Map of Lcoation of Quarries in Trinidad
+APPENDIX A - Map of Location of Quarries in Trinidad

-Figure 1: Map of Location of Quarries in Trinidad (Source: MEEA, May 2014)
+Figure 1: Map of the Location of Quarries in Trinidad (Source: MEEA, April 2015)